-To make it as easy as possible for you to get started on your personal makeover I have used my image consulting knowledge to identify 6 simple steps to take.
+To make it as easy as possible for you to get started on your personal makeover I have used my image consulting knowledge and experience to identify 6 simple steps to take.

 Whenever you feel there's something about your appearance that needs to be changed assess yourself against these 6 steps and see if you can identify what you need to work on.

-The style steps apply to both women and men (men: you can ignore the makeup advice ;D!).
+The style steps apply to both women and men (although I have written this article with women in mind).

 Good personal hygiene -- wash yourself daily, don't wear tops more than once without washing them (okay sometimes, especially when you're travelling, you may be able to get away with wearing tops more than once, but do make sure they're not stained or smelly!).

 Have a good skin cleansing and moisturizing routine too (yes men as well!)

 Hair care -- this includes the color, condition and cut of your hair.
 Make sure you have a contemporary hair cut (this is key to maintaining a youthful look) that suits your face shape (find out how to determine your face shape here).
 If you're a woman over 40 with hair longer than your shoulders, seriously consider a cut to shoulder length or above -- it provides an instant face lift effect!
 To help choose your next hairstyle try out virtual hair styles.

 Hair care also includes making sure there are no distracting hairs growing out of places they shouldn't!
 Such as between eyebrows, or over grown eyebrows, nose, ears and so on.
 (Men in particular need to pay attention to this)